RalphRobes0324/RalphRobes0324/README.md

 # About Me 👨‍💻
-Hello there! 👋 I'm Ralph Robes, an aspiring  Software Developer, Game Programmer, and  IT Technician.
+Hello there! 👋 I'm Ralph Robes, an aspiring  Software Developer, Game Developer, and  IT Technician.
 As a student, I am embracing the fascinating field of game programming.
 With a degree in Computer Engineering Technology, I am passionate about coming up with original ideas and engaging gaming environments.

 I take great pride in my ability to be highly flexible and adaptive, constantly willing to take on new tasks and pick up new skills.